Vigan Cathedral

-The Metropolitan Cathedral and Parish of the Conversion of Saint Paul, commonly known as Vigan Cathedral, is a Roman Catholic cathedral in Vigan, Ilocos Sur, Philippines.
+The Metropolitan Cathedral and Parish of the Conversion of Saint Paul, commonly known as Vigan Cathedral and locally known as Simbaan a Dakkel (Large Church) (Note: To differentiate it from the Simbaan a Bassit (Small Church), a cemetery (Campo Santo) chapel which hosts regular church services such as Sunday masses and funeral rites), is a Roman Catholic cathedral in Vigan, Ilocos Sur, Philippines.
 It contains the Archdiocese of Nueva Segovia cathedra.
-It is part of the UNESCO World Heritage Site declaration for the Historic Town of Vigan in 1999.
+It is part of the UNESCO World Heritage Site declaration for the Historic City of Vigan in 1999.